HOSTED-POWER/docs-turbostack-app/Configuration/Mail/smtp_error_codes.md

 **550-5.7.1 "DKIM signature verification failed"**

 - Meaning: The DKIM signature in the email did not match the public key in DNS.
-- olution: Ensure that the correct private key is used to sign emails and the DNS entry is properly configured.
+- Solution: Ensure that the correct private key is used to sign emails and the DNS entry is properly configured.

 **550-5.7.24 "The SPF record of the sending domain has one or more suspicious entries"**